 However, now you can expect to see credit score reviews in any number of jobs, even if the job is not relevant to national security or finance.

-A higher credit score is seen as a mark of responsibility, and an indication that you can be relied upon to do your job.
+A good credit score is seen as a mark of responsibility, and an indication that you can be relied upon to do your job.

-People with poor credit may be seen as potentially having personal stress and distractions that would take away from performing their job duties.
-Regardless whether either of those is true, employers continue to look at your credit history when making hiring decisions.
+People with poor credit may be seen as potentially having personal stress and distractions that might interfere with their job performance.
+Regardless of whether either of those is true, employers continue to look at your credit history when making hiring decisions.

-If you have a limited credit history, consider writing a letter of explanation if you know your potential employer is going to be pulling your credit report.
+If you have a limited credit history, consider writing a letter of explanation if you know your potential employer will be pulling your credit report.